Appropriate Treatment of Diarrhoea - ORS

-NOTES: 1) adjust the pre-set answers according to the local context; 2) do not read the re-defined answers.
-ORS was "correctly prepared" if it was mixed in the right quantity (see below) with safe drinking water.
+ORS was 'correctly prepared' if it was mixed in the right quantity (see below) with water from safe sources.

 1) This indicator relies on accurate age assessment.
 Since people often do not remember the exact dates of their children’s birth, the data collectors should never rely only on the information provided by caregivers and always verify the child’s age.
 This can be done by reviewing the child’s birth certificate or other documents; however, since many caregivers do not have such documents, it is essential that your data collectors are able to determine the child’s age by using local events calendars.
 Read FAO’s Guidelines (see below) to learn how to prepare local events calendars and how to train data collectors in their correct use.

-2) Ensure that all data collectors have the same, clear understanding of what "ORS was prepared correctly" means - ask local health facilities about how exactly do they recommend local caretakers to prepare ORS.
-The most common recommendation for a homemade ORS preparation is to dissolve 6 level teaspoons of sugar and 1/2 level teaspoon of salt in 1 litre of clean water.
-Another option is to use ORS measuring spoons).
+2) Ensure that all data collectors have the same and correct understanding of what "ORS was prepared correctly" means - ask local health facilities about how exactly do they recommend local caretakers to prepare ORS.
+For homemade ORS, the most common recommendation is to dissolve 6 level teaspoons of sugar and 1/2 level teaspoon of salt in 1 litre of clean water (another option is to use ORS measuring spoons).
 For pre-packed ORS, follow the guidance provided on the packets.